Latest News Items: FAT file system released - Tick suppression demo'ed SAM4L MCU & RX100 MCUs - embTCP released for PIC32

 1. The preemptive scheduler is being used.

-2. The users application creates tasks that run at the idle priority.
+2. The application creates tasks that run at the idle priority.

-Tasks that share the same priority will time slice.
-Assuming none of the tasks get preempted, it might be assumed that each task of at a given priority will be allocated an equal amount of processing time - and if the shared priority is above the idle priority then this is indeed the case.
+If configUSE_TIME_SLICING is set to 1 (or undefined) then tasks that share the same priority will time slice.
+If none of the tasks get preempted then it might be assumed that each task at a given priority will be allocated an equal amount of processing time - and if the priority is above the idle priority then this is indeed the case.

 When tasks share the idle priority the behaviour can be slightly different.
-When configIDLE_SHOULD_YIELD is set to 1 the idle task will yield immediately should any other task at the idle priority be ready to run.
+If configIDLE_SHOULD_YIELD is set to 1 then the idle task will yield immediately if any other task at the idle priority is ready to run.
 This ensures the minimum amount of time is spent in the idle task when application tasks are available for scheduling.
 This behaviour can however have undesirable effects (depending on the needs of your application) as depicted below:

-This diagram shows the execution pattern of four tasks at the idle priority.
+The diagram above shows the execution pattern of four tasks that are all running at the idle priority.
 Tasks A, B and C are application tasks.
 Task I is the idle task.
 A context switch occurs with regular period at times T0, T1, ..., T6.
-When the idle task yields task A starts to execute - but the idle task has already taken up some of the current time slice.
-This results in task I and task A effectively sharing a time slice.
+When the idle task yields task A starts to execute - but the idle task has already consumed some of the current time slice.
+This results in task I and task A effectively sharing the same time slice.
 The application tasks B and C therefore get more processing time than the application task A.

 This situation can be avoided by: